 If applicable, applicants will submit a description of the process used to determine compensation by uploading the document as an attachment in JustGrants.
-See the "Application Attachments" section of the OJP Grant Application Resource Guide for information.
+See the "Application Attachments" section of the OJP Grant Application Resource Guide for information

-Memoranda of Understanding (MOUs) and Other Supportive Documents
+Memoranda of Understanding (MOUs) and Other Supportive Documents A Memorandum of Understanding (MOU) between the criminal justice and mental health agency is required to demonstrate partnership and must be attached to the application.

-A memorandum of understanding (MOU) between the applicant agency and mental health agency is required to demonstrate partnership and must be attached to the application.
-If awarded, a grantee will have limited access to funding until the MOU is finalized and signed.
-The MOU must include the following information, at minimum:
+MOUs must include the following minimum information (If awarded, programs will have limited access to funding until the MOU is finalized and signed):